Are Centauros exotic signals of the QGP?: Centauro explanations

+Objects decaying via strong interactions in the timescales typical for strong processes ($ \tau_{0} \stackrel{<}{\sim} 10^{-20} s$) were called unstable strangelets.
+Although a variety of such processes is expected \cite{Witten,Berger,Chin}, the most important one is a {\it strong neutron emission} $S \rightarrow S' + n$ in which a strangelet $S$ emits a neutron, yielding a daughter strangelet $S'$ with parameters changed by $\Delta A = -1, \Delta Y = -1, \Delta Z = 0$.

 Unstable strangelets decay very fast, practically at the point of their formation.
 For strangelets with $\tau_{0} \sim10^{-20}s$ and a Lorentz factor $\gamma \sim 10^{4} - 10^{5}$ the estimated length of the decay path will be of the order of $\sim 10^{-5} - 10^{-6}$ cm, what is very small in comparison with the estimated heights of the Centauro fireball explosion (H $\sim$ 100 - 1000 m above the chamber).
 Thus the considered picture resolves into a simple case of a bundle of nucleons entering the chamber.
-Assuming additionally that all nucleons are evaporated with momenta close one to the other we get a bundle of strongly collimated nucleons.
+If all nucleons are evaporated with momenta close one to the other, a bundle of strongly collimated nucleons is obtained.
 If the relative transverse momenta of neutrons are of the same order as those observed in mini-clusters, i.e. $p_{T}(\gamma) \sim 10$ MeV/c, then the average lateral distances between neutrons, at the chamber level, are estimated to be of the order $\sim$ 100 - 1000 $\mu m$.
 Thus, depending on the formation height and the energy, a decaying strangelet will produce in the chamber the picture resembling a mini-cluster or one single long-range cascade (if the relative distances between the decay products are smaller then the lateral resolution of the used detectors).
 The development of nuclear-electromagnetic cascades, caused by such neutron bundles, in the typical homogenous lead chamber with detection layers placed every 1 cm of the lead absorber was simulated.
 It has been found that the bundle of several ($\sim$7) neutrons generates the many--maxima long-range cascades, very similar to the long-flying component observed in cosmic-ray experiments.
-A typical simulated event is shown in Fig.~\ref{unstable_str}.
+A typical simulated event is shown in Fig.~\ref{stable_str}.

-The impression of the strong similarity between the simulated and observed transition curves has been confirmed by investigation of the relative distances and the distribution of energy contained in the successive humps.
-The comparison of the simulated characteristics with these obtained from analysis of the experimental long range cascades presented in \cite{Arisawa} is shown in Fig.~\ref{humps_dist}.
+The impression of the strong similarity between the simulated and observed transition curves has been confirmed by investigation of the relative distances and the distribution of energy contained in the successive humps \cite{9}.

 \begin{large} {\centerline {\em Metastable strangelets}} \end{large}